 Developing future orientation is a key capacity.
 The organising stickers are a collection which was created for the purpose of expanding our scope to include statements that give substance to aspects of Humanity’s Code of Care that are not considered much or overlooked.
 It is an eclectic collection, which will be constantly updated to be of service to inspire renewal of our views.
 Individually, people add their choice of statements of relevance and meaning and add those to the themes for the future on the poster.
 This creates a view of what is important for you in the future.
 A short round of storytelling follows in which the participants share what and how they would like their future to be.
 Imagination and visualisation are powerful tools for creation.
 This counts not only for a work of art but also for your life.
 It will prove really worth your while to practice to look around and forward, now and then, especially in our time in which every day seems to be loaded to the brim with whatever is asking for our attention.

 Consciously creating your personal compass helps to make decisions.
 A compass shows you directions.
 When creating your next step is concerned, knowing both where you are and who you are is crucial to make an informed decision.
 The filled-in poster is a map and a compass complements it.
 What are the paths you are envisioning for yourself?
 What is your job?
 A round of exchange follows in which participants give words to what is shown on their map for the future.
 After each story the others will give feedback and ask questions, not with the aim to discuss these, but just as information for the storyteller.

 Some time after the workshop the group convenes again.
 The leading question for this meeting will be: What have we learned about that which is of collective interest?

 Personal safety and privacy

-How the built-in lifemap process facilitates a safe environment for sharing and how personal information is protected during the workshop will be discussed in advance.
+How the built-in lifemap process facilitates a safe environment for sharing and how personal information is protected during the whole programme will be discussed in advance.